Types of accommodation

 The typologies of reception places vary depending on the institution or entity that manages the centre.
 The reception system relies on places within big reception centres and apartments, but some reception places are in urban neighbourhoods while other are located in rural areas.
 The different types of available accommodation also differ from the point of view of provided services and spaces.

 The Ministry directly manages the Refugee Reception Centres (CAR), part of the first phase reception centres for asylum seekers.
-There is a total of 4 CAR on the Spanish territory:
+There is a total of 4 CAR on the Spanish territory, with a total capacity of 425 reception places.[19]

 There are two Migrant Temporary Stay Centres (CETI) in the autonomous cities of Ceuta and Melilla.
 This type of centre hosts any migrant or asylum seeker that enters the Spanish territory undocumented, either by land or by sea and arrives in the Ceuta and Melilla enclaves.